 Continuing Education Information

-Individuals with a bachelor's degree in health administration who want to work in health information management can become certified as a Registered Health Information Administrator from the American Health Information Management Association.
-Others can choose to pursue master's degrees.
+Individuals with a bachelor's degree in health administration who want to work in health information management can become certified as a Registered Health Information Administrator by the American Health Information Management Association.

 Employment Outlook and Salary Information

-Job opportunities for medical and health services managers are expected to grow at a rate of 23% between 2012 and 2022, faster than the average for all occupations, according to the BLS.
-The median salary for health service managers as of May 2014 was $92,810, while the top-earning ten percent in the field earned $161,150 or more.
+Job opportunities for medical and health services managers are expected to grow at a rate of 17% between 2014 and 2024, much faster than the average for all occupations, according to the BLS.
+The median salary for health service managers as of May 2015 was $94,500.